SuyogKapse/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

 1. Navigate back to Microsoft 365 Defender portal in your Microsoft Edge browser.

 1. From the sidebar menu, under **Incidents and Alerts**, select **Incidents**.
 Click on the incident **Created**.

-    >**Note:** It may take 24-48 hours for incidents to appear in the Defender portal.
-If they are not generated within the lab timeframe, you can follow the steps below for an overview on how to manage incidents.
-Alternatively, you can visit the **Alerts** page under **Incidents and Alerts** to check for any alerts related to the incident, as alerts might be generated during the lab timeframe.

 1. To manage an incident, click on **Manage Incident** to edit the details of this incident.